 VALUE FOR MONEY: 4.5/5

-In terms of value for money, you certainly do get a lot of surface area for what you pay, which is £12.99 on the Sandberg site.
-And the quality speaks for itself; as mentioned above it’s made from a high-quality and durable material, helping you achieve optimum performance when playing games.
+In terms of value for money, you certainly do get a lot of surface area for what you pay for the Gamer Mousepad, which is £12.99 on the Sandberg site.
+And the quality speaks for itself; as mentioned above it’s made from high-quality and durable material, helping you achieve optimum performance when playing games.
 However, it’s a case of whether or not you need something this big because you can get smaller sized ones from bigger eSport brands for half the price.
 That said if you have a large desk then this may be ideal for you.

 Overall the Sandberg Gamer Mousepad is an ideal accessory if you’re looking to get into eSports or if you just want a quality mousepad for your desk to help you reach peak performance.
 Functionality-wise it does everything it says on the box and although the size may be a little big for some, if you have a large desk it shouldn’t be an issue.
 The only real improvement to make would literally be adding a wrist rest at the base of the mat to offer added support and alleviate pressure on your joints, otherwise, there isn’t anything else I could think of that you’d need.